tmp-etc/dots/md/0X_smuggle.md

 2. unicode normalization (including emojis?)
 3. unicode trunc / overflow -- https://portswigger.net/research/bypassing-character-blocklists-with-unicode-overflows
+4. Non-existant/malformed (multi-byte) characters like they use in CVE-2024-12356 and describe in 'Attacking APIs using JSON Injection'.
+For instance in the CVE, you can smuggle in any character you like, as long as you prefix it with a byte that would fool the parse into thinking that the input is a multi-byte character in UTF-8.
+This 'multi-byte' character does not have to be valid in this case.
+The application takes the naive approach of assuming "hey, it's a multi-byte character, it can't be a quote! so it's fine to do a byte-by-byte copy without escaping anything!
-4. using UTF-16 and the like?
+6. using UTF-16 and the like?
-5. modifying the `Content-Type` header to use a different charset (e.g. `ibm500`)[^1]; also check out [[Breaking Down Multipart Parsers_ File upload validation bypass.pdf|this]] - more likely when filter is implemented as a separate software component
+7. modifying the `Content-Type` header to use a different charset (e.g. `ibm500`)[^1]; also check out [[Breaking Down Multipart Parsers_ File upload validation bypass.pdf|this]] - more likely when filter is implemented as a separate software component
-6. for CLI (and path traversal?) injections using wildcards, like `/???/??t /???/??ss??` -> `/bin/cat /etc/passwd`
+8. for CLI (and path traversal?) injections using wildcards, like `/???/??t /???/??ss??` -> `/bin/cat /etc/passwd`

 ## Fooling the (regex based) filter
 1. control characters before the naughty special chars to prematurely end parsing